 Create a new Dashboard using the new map

-- Operations Dashboard is a configurable web app that is available with ArcGIS Online and Enterprise 10.6+.
-After signing into your organization, you can open Operations Dashboard using the App Switcher in the upper right corner of the ArcGIS Online home page.
+- ArcGIS Dashboards is a configurable web app that is available with ArcGIS Online and Enterprise 10.6+.
+After signing into your organization, you can open ArcGIS Dashboards using the App Switcher in the upper right corner of the ArcGIS Online home page.

-- After Operations Dashboard opens, create a new Dashboard by clicking the Create Dashboard button and filling out the simple form.
+- After ArcGIS Dashboards opens, create a new dashboard by clicking the Create Dashboard button and filling out the simple form.

 - Search for the map that was just created and select it.
 Using the map configuration dialog, click Done to finish adding the map to the dashboard.
 You should now see your map in the dashboard with the default settings.

 Tip: From the webmap you can also click “Share”.
 Then select “Create Web App”.
-Then select the “Operations Dashboard” tab, fill out the form and click “Done”.
-This will automatically add the webmap to a new Dashboard.
+Then select the “ArcGIS Dashboards” tab, fill out the form and click “Done”.
+This will automatically add the webmap to a new dashboard.

 Add some Indicators to show assignment statuses